CommonsBuild/tec-shutdown/DEPLOYMENT_GUIDE.md

 - A non-transferable snapshot will be automatically created at deployment
 - The snapshot will be frozen at the current block number

-### Step 4: Compile Contracts
+### Step 3: Compile Contracts

 ```bash
 npx hardhat compile
 ```

-This generates artifacts for TECClaim and the Proxy wrapper.
+This generates artifacts for TECClaim and TECClaimFactory.

-### Step 5: Deploy TECClaim
+### Step 4: Deploy TECClaim

 In a new terminal: